SioKCronin/LSTM/README.md

 Train an LSTM to solve the XOR problem: that is, given a sequence of bits, determine its parity.
 The LSTM should consume the sequence, one bit at a time, and then output the correct answer at the sequence’s end.

 - [X] Generate a dataset of random 100,000 binary strings of length 50.
 Train the LSTM; what performance do you get?
 **With 10 epochs, I got 0.5025 accuracy.
-Dropout did not improve performance**
+Dropout did not improve performance, so I started to hunt around for what might be happening.
+Came across [this paper](https://arxiv.org/abs/1507.01526) which I've reviewed here.**
 - [ ] Generate a dataset of random 100,000 binary strings, where the length of each string is independently and randomly chosen between 1 and 50.
 Train the LSTM.
 Does it succeed?
 What explains the difference?

 ## Resources